 At the time and as a result of the 2018 FERC Actions initially proposed in March 2018, further drop downs of assets into TC PipeLines, LP were considered to no longer be a viable funding lever.
 In addition, the TC PipeLines, LP ATM program ceased to be utilized.
 Pursuant to the 2018 FERC Actions issued on July 18, 2018, it is yet to be determined if and when in the future these might be restored as competitive financing options.
-Regardless, we believe we have the financial capacity to fund our existing capital program through predictable and growing cash flow generated from operations, access to capital markets including through portfolio management, cash on hand and substantial committed credit facilities.
+Regardless, we believe we have the financial capacity to fund our existing capital program through predictable and growing cash flow generated from operations, access to capital markets including through our Amended Corporate ATM program and our DRP, portfolio management, cash on hand and substantial committed credit facilities.